Omkale5706/Okfashion2/README.md

 ## 📞 Support

-For support, email support@okfashion.me or create an issue in the repository.
+For support, email okfashion@gmail.com or create an issue in the repository.

 ---